Sleep texting is using your phone to send or reply to a message while asleep. Though it might sound improbable, it can happen.

 The impact of electronic devices on sleep is more apparent among teens and young adults, who tend to spend more time on their cell phones.

-A 2015 study from Norway found that both daytime and bedtime use of electronic devices among adolescents was correlated with sleep measures.
+A found that both daytime and bedtime use of electronic devices among adolescents was correlated with sleep measures.
 Device use was associated with shorter sleep duration, longer time spent falling asleep, and sleep deficits.